automata-network/docs/docs/index.md

 # Automata

-**Automata** is a sub-second, privacy-first compute protocol.
-Aims to create a distributed service network that offers composable services to bridge the trust gap between different blockchain networks.
+**Automata** is a decentralized service protocol that provides middleware-like services for dApps to achieve traceless privacy, high assurance and frictionless computation.

 ## Witness